koostamas/magic-home-rest/README.md

 ### Activate an effect

-Activate an effect on a magic-home device, by it's address or id.
+Activate an effect on a magic-home device, by it's IP address.

 **URL** : `/api/effect/`